By: Team T16-04 Since: Aug 2019 Licence: MIT

 3.2.1.
 Implementation

-The sort command extends the Command
+The sort command extends the Command class.
+It works on the ObservableList by wrapping the ObservableList on a

-and adding a EntryComparator
+SortedList and adding a EntryComparator to the List.

-in GuiltTrip are sorted by Date
+By default, the Entry in GuiltTrip are sorted by Date, followed by Amount,

 In addition, after every CRUD command, the list is sorted by default for the user’s convenience.